Wave of Prayer

 Lord in your mercy… hear our prayer

-• We join with the World Council of Churches in their prayer for the countries of Aotearoa (New Zealand) and Australia.
+We join with the World Council of Churches in their prayers for the countries of Iran, Iraq, and Syria.

 Lord in your mercy… hear our prayers